 These creative lunch ideas will not only liven up the kids' school lunches, they'll ensure they don't trade what you worked so hard to make.
 These recipes go beyond the standard peanut butter and jelly sandwiches.
-You'll find new ideas for sandwich wraps, salads, soups, leftovers and more -- all designed to tempt even the pickiest eaters.
+You'll find new ideas for sandwich wraps, salads, soups, leftovers and more—all designed to tempt even the pickiest eaters.
 Even better: Many of these kids' school lunch ideas can be made in advance.

 This tuna macaroni salad recipe makes a great, easy kids' lunch idea for busy school days.
-You can make this tuna pasta salad in advance and just spoon it into an airtight container for the kids lunches.
+You can make this tuna pasta salad in advance and just spoon it into an airtight container for the kid's lunches.
 Pack with an ice pack, and they're good to go.

 Feeling adventurous?
 Try replacing the tuna with sardines.
 The kids will get a powerful boost of heart-healthy omega-3 fatty acids, and they probably won't even taste the difference!

 What collection of kids lunch ideas would be complete without at least one macaroni and cheese recipe?
 And this one is a classic.
-Creamy, cheesy and made with only natural ingredients (that's the benefit of making it yourself), this mac and cheese hits the spot any time of day.
-I make this macaroni and cheese in advance and pack the leftovers in an insulated container in the kids' lunches the next day.
+Creamy, cheesy and made with only natural ingredients (that's the benefit of making it yourself), this mac and cheese hit the spot any time of day.
+We make this macaroni and cheese in advance and pack the leftovers in an insulated container in the kids' lunches the next day.
 They love it!

 What's kids' favorite school lunch?
 Pizza!
 That's why these simple pizza wraps are one of the most popular kids' lunch ideas ever.
 You can send these wraps to school warm, wrapped in foil and an insulated lunch bag, or let them cool and pack them in a regular lunch box with an ice pack, so the kids can eat them cold.
 Either way, kids consistently vote these pizza wraps as one of the best school lunch ideas ever!